 How to Find Legitimate Work at Home Jobs

 Learn how to find legitimate work at home jobs, and avoid all the hassle and headache of falling victim to a scam.

 Online scams are everywhere.
-Scams crop up in emails, standard Internet searches, legitimate job boards.
-Some online scams are so well-disguised, it’s almost impossible to identify them before it’s too late.
+Scams crop up in emails, standard Internet searches, and legitimate job boards.
+Some online scams are so well-disguised that it’s almost impossible to identify them before it’s too late.

 - Bold, aggressive monetary promises.
 Any job promising that employees will make x dollars a day is immediately suspicious.
-Work at home employees should be paid by the hour, by the product or by the piece, which makes their revenue entirely up to the workers.
+Work-at-home employees should be paid by the hour, by the product, or by the piece, which makes their revenue entirely up to the workers.

 Legitimate Work at Home Jobs

-Some of the sites will inevitably contain scams, because no job board is perfect, but there will always be legitimate opportunities available as well.
+Some of the sites will inevitably contain scams because no job board is perfect, but there will always be legitimate opportunities available as well.
 Take the necessary steps to start really job hunting, and perhaps the next step after that will be starting a new career.

 - Cover letter.
 Create at least one great cover letter that’s professional but not too stilted.
 It should be enjoyable to read, or else why would an employer be interested?
-The letter should summarize the job applicant’s skills, while making it clear that there is strong interest in the job being advertised.
+The letter should summarize the job applicant’s skills while making it clear that there is strong interest in the job being advertised.
 Include contact information, and always close the letter by thanking the potential employer for their time.

 - Portfolio.
-Many types of work at home professionals, such as writers and artists, are advised to create an online portfolio displaying samples of their work and skill.
+Many types of work-at-home professionals, such as writers and artists, are advised to create an online portfolio displaying samples of their work and skill.
 Include a link to this portfolio in the cover letter.